 Choose the right furniture

 Do not crowd your space with too much furniture.
 Stick to key pieces – a bed and two nightstands.
-Make sure they are big and with great usability so that you do not have to add tiny pieces around and clutter the room.
+Make sure they are big and practical so that you do not have to add many more pieces, cluttering the room.
 One way to do this would be to add a large headboard to the bed.
 This will make the bed itself look like a statement piece and will turn it into the focal point of the room without taking up valuable floor space.

 Have space-saving storage options

 Use space under the bed.
 Use under-bed boxes, flat packs or baskets to store things that you don’t currently use or wear less often.
-Your bedroom will also benefit from pieces that have a double duty.
+Your bedroom will also benefit from pieces that have multiple uses.
 The ottoman, for example, in addition to serving as a footrest can also act as a built-in storage option for blankets, linen, magazines and books.

 Choose colours wisely